Beau Leroux

 Beau Matthew Lovie Leroux (born August 31, 2003) is an American professional soccer player who plays as a midfielder for Major League Soccer club San Jose Earthquakes.

 Early life

-Leroux was born in San Jose, California, to an American father and Chinese mother.
+Leroux was born in San Jose, California, to an American father and Taiwanese mother.
 He attended Santa Teresa High School and played for the school's soccer team.
 Leroux played club soccer with Santa Cruz Breakers.

 College career

 In 2021, Leroux attended San Jose State University, where he made 43 appearances over three seasons, scoring seven goals and tallying three assists.
 He was named WAC All-Freshman Team in 2021 and United Soccer Coaches All-Region Team and All-WAC First Team in 2022.

 During his 2022 season, Leroux also appeared in the USL League Two with Project 51O, making two appearances.

 Club career

 On December 19, 2023, Leroux was selected 42nd overall in the 2024 MLS SuperDraft by San Jose Earthquakes.
 He joined San Jose's MLS Next Pro side The Town FC on March 15, 2024, ahead of their 2024 season.
 On February 21, 2025, Leroux signed with the San Jose Earthquakes MLS team.
 He made his debut for the club the next day, starting in a 4–0 victory over Real Salt Lake, where he provided an assist.